 To help prevent the bends in scuba diving, always perform slow and controlled ascents, never exceed your no-decompression limits (NDL), do not drink alcohol before diving, stay hydrated, and avoid flying or driving to higher elevations within 24 hours of a dive.

-Why is decompression sickness called the bends?
+Why is decompression sickness called the bends diving?
 DCS is known as “the bends” because of the associated joint pain.
 Joint pain is the most common symptom of decompression sickness.
 Decompression sickness occurs when nitrogen forms bubbles in the blood, coming up too fast from a dive puts divers at risk for the bends.

 Contrary to some belief, decompression sickness can be called “the bends” not “the benz” in scuba diving.
 Some other names given to types of decompression sickness are the “staggers” for nervous system-related symptoms and “the chokes” when divers experience breathing-related symptoms with DCS.